Join Methods and Tokens | Teleport

 {"keys":[--snip--]}

-# allow specifies the rules by which the Auth Server determines if the node
+# allow specifies the rules by which the Auth Service determines if the node

 # should be allowed to join.